 Advertisment

 Indian Athletes To Sport Ethnic Wear At Opening Ceremony

 At the previous Olympics (Tokyo 2021), the women wore a golden salwar kameez with a jacket, while men wore blazers over matching format trousers along with head turbans.
-The Government of India pushed for traditional attire, where women would wear sarees while men would don sport bandi jackets with kurta-pyjamas.
+This year, the Government of India pushed for traditional attire, where women would wear sarees while men would don sport bandi jackets with kurta-pyjamas.
 The uniforms will have the impression of the Indian flag and IOA logo.

+Advertisment